AhmedNoor-Official/Data-Classification-using-ML/README.md

 The extracted yeast dataset includes 3 classes only.
 The class is the localization site.
 Classes 1, 2 and 3 denote CYT (cytosolic or cytoskeletal), NUC (nuclear), MIT (mitochondrial), respectively.

+The training set consists of 800 instances, 288 labeled as 1, 304 labeled as 2
+and 208 labeled as 3.
+For this project, the dataset was a balanced dataset.
+The test set contained 335 instances.

 To classify the data we used Support Vector Machines (SVMs).
 The type of SVM i used was the C-SVC (Cost-Support Vector Classifier) and the kernel function was the Gaussian radial basis function (RBF).